Houston-Arts-Alliance/relief/README.md

 The form is organized into four sections:

-1. **About** — Program overview and eligibility summary
+1. **About**: Program overview and eligibility summary
-2. **Information** — Contact details, address, online presence, and household composition
+2. **Information**: Contact details, address, online presence, and household composition
-3. **Eligibility** — Age, residency, artist status, artistic discipline, and CDC/ATSDR SVI lookup
+3. **Eligibility**: Age, residency, artist status, artistic discipline, and CDC/ATSDR SVI lookup
-4. **Assessment** — Vulnerability factors, housing status, assistance history, current needs, property loss, impact statement, and consent/signature
+4. **Assessment**: Vulnerability factors, housing status, assistance history, current needs, property loss, impact statement, and consent/signature

 A priority score is calculated in real time on the Assessment page and assigns applicants to one of four tiers (Critical, High, Moderate, or Low priority).